-(A) The word "birthday" in the wording shown in subsection 38a-480-4 (d) (3) (B) (ii) of this regulation refers only to month and day in a calendar year, not the year in which the person was born.
+The word "birthday" in the wording shown in subsection 38a-480-4 (d) (3) (B) (ii) of Section 38a-480-5 refers only to month and day in a calendar year, not the year in which the person was born.

-(Reference: subsections 38a-480-4 (d) (3) (B) (ii) above.)
+(Reference: subsections 38a-480-4 (d) (3) (B) (ii) of the Regulations of Connecticut State Agencies.)

-(3) Longer/Shorter Length of Coverage.

-(A) To determine the length of time a person has been covered under a Plan, two Plans shall be treated as one if the claimant was eligible under the second within 24 hours after the first ended.
-Thus, the start of a new Plan does not include:

-(i) a change in the amount or scope of a Plan's benefits;

-(ii) a change in the entity which pays, provides or administers the Plan's benefits; or

-(iii) a change from one type of Plan to another (such as, from a single employer plan to that of a multiple employer plan).

-(B) The claimant's length of time covered under a Plan is measured from the claimant's first date of coverage under that Plan.
+- (3) Longer/Shorter Length of Coverage. - (A) To determine the length of time a person has been covered under a Plan, two Plans shall be treated as one if the claimant was eligible under the second within 24 hours after the first ended.
+Thus, the start of a new Plan does not include: - (i) a change in the amount or scope of a Plan's benefits; - (ii) a change in the entity which pays, provides or administers the Plan's benefits; or - (iii) a change from one type of Plan to another (such as, from a single employer plan to that of a multiple employer plan). - (B) The claimant's length of time covered under a Plan is measured from the claimant's first date of coverage under that Plan.
 If that date is not readily available, the date the claimant first became a member of the group shall be used as the date from which to determine the length of time the claimant's coverage under the present Plan has been in force.

-(Reference: subsection 38a-480-4 (d) (3) (B) (v) above.)
+(Reference: subsection 38a-480-4 (d) (3) (B) (v) of the Regulations of Connecticut State Agencies.)

-(b) Reasonable Cash Value of Services.
+- (b) Reasonable Cash Value of Services.
 A Secondary Plan which provides benefits in the form of services may recover the reasonable cash value of providing the services from the Primary Plan, to the extent that benefits for the services are covered by the Primary Plan and have not already been paid or provided by the Primary Plan.
-Nothing in this provision shall be interpreted to require a Plan to reimburse a covered person in cash for the value of services provided by a Plan which provides benefits in the form of services.

-(c) Excess and Other Nonconforming Provisions.
+Nothing in this provision shall be interpreted to require a Plan to reimburse a covered person in cash for the value of services provided by a Plan which provides benefits in the form of services. - (c) Excess and Other Nonconforming Provisions.

-(1) Some Plans have order of benefit determination rules not consistent with this regulation which declare that the Plan's coverage is "excess" to all others, or "always secondary."
-This occurs because: (A) certain Plans may not be subject to insurance regulation; or (B) some group contracts have not yet been conformed with this regulation pursuant to Section 38a-480-7, Effective Date Existing Contract.

-(2) A Plan with order of benefit determination rules which comply with this regulation (herein called a Complying Plan) may coordinate its benefits with a Plan which is "excess" or "always secondary" or which uses order of benefit determination rules which are inconsistent with those contained in this regulation (herein called a Noncomplying Plan) on the following basis:
+- (1) Some Plans have order of benefit determination rules not consistent with Section 38a-480-5 which declare that the Plan's coverage is "excess" to all others, or "always secondary."
+This occurs because: (A) certain Plans may not be subject to insurance regulation; or (B) some group contracts have not yet been conformed with Section 38a-480-5 pursuant to Section 38a-480-7, Effective Date Existing Contract, of the Regulations of Connecticut State Agencies. - (2) A Plan with order of benefit determination rules which comply with Section 38a-480-5 (herein called a Complying Plan) may coordinate its benefits with a Plan which is "excess" or "always secondary" or which uses order of benefit determination rules which are inconsistent with those contained in Section 38a-480-5 (herein called a Noncomplying Plan) on the following basis: